-Students in Grade 9 must successfully complete English, Social Studies, Math, Science, a Humanity, Freshman Seminar, and Physical Education for a total of seven credits.
+Students in Grade 9 must successfully complete English, Social Studies, Math, Science, and Physical Education.

 Students must pass all their required courses.
 For some required courses there is not an opportunity to remediate failed classes in summer school.

 All classes in which Venango Technology students are enrolled at Titusville meet the requirements for graduation.